divyaprakash44/namsoong/README.md

-# 🪶 Inscribe — Lightweight Document Annotation Platform
+# 🪶 Namsoong — Lightweight Document Annotation Platform

-**Inscribe** is a lightweight, high-performance document annotation system designed to move away from bulky, all-in-one PDF frameworks.
+**Namsoong** is a lightweight, high-performance document annotation system designed to move away from bulky, all-in-one PDF frameworks.
 It enables users to highlight, annotate, and compile excerpts into structured documents — all while remaining offline-first, responsive, and modular.

 ---

 ## 🧩 Core Philosophy

-Unlike traditional PDF editors, **Inscribe** doesn’t try to do everything at once.
+Unlike traditional PDF editors, **Namsoong** doesn’t try to do everything at once.
 It focuses on **speed, minimalism, and local-first data handling**.
 Every action — from highlighting text to adding notes — happens instantly and offline.
 Heavy operations like document compilation are offloaded to backend services, keeping the app lean and responsive.

 ---